 However, the above amounts are subject to the approval of the Inland Revenue Board of Malaysia.

-The corporate tax rate will be reduced to 24% for the year of assessment 2016 as announced in Malaysia Budget 2014.
+The corporate rate tax will be reduced to 24% for the year assessment 2016 as announced in Malaysia Budget 2014.
 Consequently, deferred tax assets and liabilities are measured using this tax rate.

 28. EARNINGS PER SHARE